top of page

 As the addiction and overdose crisis reaches troubling milestones – 100,000 overdose fatalities last year alone – all leaders and key stakeholders in the community are needed to address the problem.
 The Responding to Addiction training is designed to increase knowledge about addiction and develop skills and strategies to help your community.

-The training and participant manual was developed by the Addiction Policy Forum with an Expert Review Panel composed of prominent researchers and physicians in the addiction field.
+The Addiction Policy Forum developed the training and participant manual with an Expert Review Panel composed of prominent researchers and physicians in the addiction field.

 Addressing Addiction Stigma